marq24/ha-fordpass/README.md

 2. Open a new browser (with enabled developer tools) and paste the copied URL it into your second browser
 3. In this second browser: Enter your Fordpass credentials (again) and press the login button
 4. Watch the developer tools Network-tab till you see the `?code=` request (this request will fail, but it's not important)
-5. Copy the full `Request-URL` from this `?code=` request from the browsers developer tools and paste it in the HA integration setup Token field [you must copy the complete URL - so ist must start with `fordapp://userauthorized/?code= ... `]
+5. Copy the full `Request-URL` from this `?code=` request from the browser's developer tools and paste it in the HA integration setup Token field [you must copy the complete URL - so ist must start with `fordapp://userauthorized/?code= ... `]

 More details (how to deal with the browser developer tools) to obtain your token can be found in the [docs](./doc/OBTAINING_TOKEN.md).